contentful/contentful-management.php/README.md

 If the retry should happen in more than 60 seconds (as defined by the X-Contentful-RateLimit-Second-Remaining header [here](https://www.contentful.com/developers/docs/references/content-management-api/#/introduction/api-rate-limits) ), the call will throw a RateWaitTooLongException exception.
 This was implemented so that your scripts do not run for too long.

+## Contributinng

+PRs are welcome!
+If you want to develop locally, however, you will need to install with `--ignore-platform-reqs`, as one of the libraries used for testing does currently not officially support PHP8.

 ## About Contentful